lgbt-foundation/whitepaper/whitepaper.md

 ## Appendix 1 - The LGBT Foundation

 The LGBT Foundation is a Hong Kong-based private company with the goal of supporting genuine equality and advancing the aims of the LGBT community across the world.
-By harnessing the power and potential of blockchain technology and other technological innovations, the LGBT Foundation aims to foster greater acceptance of the LGBT community, drive positive social change for the benefit of its members, and protect vulnerable community members.
+Harnessing the power and potential of blockchain technology and other technological innovations, the LGBT Foundation aims to foster greater acceptance of the LGBT community, drive positive social change for the benefit of its members, and protect vulnerable community members.
 Its goal is to foster and realize the potential of the Pink Economy, and provide a safe and secure environment to access cryptocurrencies and other products and services, enabling members to verify and protect their identities as required.

 Is is therefore envisioned as an ecosystem and technical infrastructure for all partners that accept and adopt LGBT Token.
 The LGBT Foundation is intended as an independent and democratic governance body for its members.